Mikkomario/Utopia-Scala/README.md

 You probably don't need to use **Conflict** in your normal business software, but if you happen to be creating a 2D game or a physics-based software, this will most likely help you a lot in getting started.

-### Utopia BunnyMunch
+### Utopia Metropolis
-*Speed and easy-of-use combined when it comes to json parsing*

-**Utopia BunnyMunch** is a very simple model, meant to replace the inefficient JSONReader implementation.
-*BunnyMunch* uses a very fast *Jawn* json parsing library internally, but offers the same Value-based interface as the JSONReader.
+*Client-Server user management and authorization made simple*

+**Utopia Metropolis** is the base module for both **Utopia Exodus** (server-side) and **Utopia Journey** (client-side) modules.
+**Metropolis** provides the common features required in both of these modules.
+The purpose of these modules is to give you a pre-built user management and user session system for your server and optionally client also.
+I've noticed that these features need to exist in so many server applications that I decided to make this the one-time solution to this problem.

+## Utopia Exodus
+*Server-base that lets you skip right to your business logic*

+The main point of **Utopia Exodus** is to handle the cumbersome user management and user authentication parts of your server-side application.
+By using **Utopia Exodus**, you can setup the required structures very quickly and get to what only you can do:
+Your application business logic.

+## Utopia Journey
+*Leverage your Exodus server with a pre-built client interface*

+**Utopia Journey** is the client-side interface to **Utopia Exodus** server, handling request authorization and local session management.
+Having a pre-built and easy-to-use interface for server interactions in your client takes you many steps ahead and saves you the trouble of worrying about a secure interface.

 ## Module Hierarchy
 *Utopia* modules have following dependency-hierarchy.
 Modules lower at the list depend from those higher in the list.
 - Utopia Flow
+	- Utopia BunnyMunch
     - Utopia Vault
+		- Utopia Trove
+	- Utopia Metropolis
     - Utopia Access
         - Utopia Nexus
             - Utopia Nexus for Tomcat
+			- Utopia Exodus (also requires Metropolis)
         - Utopia Disciple
+			- Utopia Annex
+				- Utopia Journey (also requires Metropolis)
     - Utopia Inception
         - Utopia Genesis
             - Utopia Reflection
+				- Utopia Reach
             - Utopia Conflict
-    - Utopia BunnyMunch

 Basically every other *Utopia* module is dependent from **Flow**.
-All http-related modules are dependent from **Access** and all 2D visual modules are dependent from **Inception** and **Genesis**.
+All http-related modules are dependent from **Access** and all 2D visual modules are dependent from **Inception** and **Genesis**. **Nexus** is the base module for server-side operations while **Disciple** is the foundation of client-side server interactions.

+Additional details about each module are listed in their own readmes.

 ## Main Features per Module
 Below I've listed some individual features you may be interested in using, in case you decide to use these modules.